 Now Will takes a riff he taught earlier in the series and adds the power chord element to it.
 This makes the riff extra heavy sounding and extra cool!

-Believe it or not, Ripley can show you a way to make your power chords even more powerful sounding!
+Believe it or not, Ripley can show you a way to make your power chords even more powerful!
 It's a simple fingering shift, but will add a lot of thickness to your power chords.

 Get ready to learn a super pro-sounding riff in the style of Audioslave or Red Hot Chili Peppers!
 Hidden in this riff are some more foundational guitar techniques that will increase your facility on the guitar.